sirikon/pitch/README.md

         style.css
 ```

 Running `pitch serve` inside `MyWebsite` will run a web server in http://127.0.0.1:3000.
-Accessing you'll see it works.
+Access it from the browser check that it's working.

-Now change the `index.html` extension to `.ejs`.
-And the style's to `.scss`.
-(You may need to stop and run `pitch serve` again at the moment... remember, work in progress ^^).
-And it works, too.
+Now change the `index.html` extension to `.ejs` and the style's to `.scss`, change the contents of the files, add new styles and reference them from `index.ejs`, or create some partials.

+As you can see, pitch takes care of building the needed resources as you request them.
+It just works.

 ## Data ##